 MKT 4223 Social Media Marketing

-(Prerequisite: MKT 3013 Principles of Marketing) Survey of the nature and use of social media in marketing.
+(Prerequisites: MKT 3013 Principles of Marketing; MKT 4213 Internet Marketing (or co-enrollment in MKT 4213); Or Instructor permission) Survey of the nature and use of social media in marketing.

 MKT 4423 Strategic Brand Management

 (Prerequisite: MKT 3013) Three hours lecture.
 This course explores the concepts of brands, brand equity, and strategic brand management, providing practical insights for building brands and enhancing profitability of existing brands.

 (Prerequisite: MKT 3013) Three hours lecture.
 A study of the unique problems associated with the marketing of services and of alternative strategies with which to improve service marketing effectiveness.

 The semesters in which these courses are offered are subject to change.